 (6) When the deferred amount has been paid, the Corporation is required to provide a notice in writing directing that this section cease to apply to the land in respect of which the payment is made.

-(7) The notice is to be in the form approved by the Registrar and is to be signed by a person authorized by the Corporation’s chief executive officer.
+(7) The notice is to be in the form approved by the Registrar and is to be signed by a person authorised by the Corporation’s chief executive officer.

 (8) Upon delivery of the notice to the Registrar and payment of the prescribed fee, the Registrar is required to endorse or note the Register Book to indicate that this section has ceased to apply to the land, and this section ceases to apply accordingly.